Tommo-L/NEO3-Development-Guide/en/RPC/api/getapplicationlog.md

 Return the contract log based on the specified txid.
 The complete contract logs are stored under the ApplicationLogs directory.

-> This method is provided by the plugin ApplicationLogs .
-You need to install the plugin before you can invoke the method.
+> You must install the plugins [ApplicationLogs](https://github.com/neo-project/neo-modules/releases) and [LevelDBStore](https://github.com/neo-project/neo-modules/releases) before you can invoke the method.

 ```json
 {